 - Perfect Fitness V2 Pushup Handles

 Note: There’s a lot more information below but clicking the above links will take you to current prices, further information and customer reviews on Amazon.

 What are Push-Up Bars?

-Let’s figure out what happens when you do a push-up.
+Let’s figure out what happens when you are performing push ups.

 This one simple movement of pressing up from the ground or floor actually involves and engages several muscle groups.
 It helps to develop the pec minor, pec major, and triceps.
 It also helps to provide ancillary benefits for your delts, serratus anterior, and core.

 Push-ups are excellent to add to all types of training because they’re a compound bodyweight movement, which means you’re able to train and strengthen several muscles at once.